WTRC (AM)

-WTRC (1340 AM) is a commercial radio station licensed to Elkhart, Indiana, and serving the South Bend metropolitan area.
+WTRC (1340 kHz) is a commercial AM radio station licensed to Elkhart, Indiana, and serving the South Bend metropolitan area.
 It is owned by Federated Media.
-The station airs a soft oldies and adult standards radio format provided by Westwood One's "America's Best Music" syndicated service, and is a Fox News Radio affiliate.
+The station airs a news/talk radio format and is a Fox News Radio affiliate.

 On the air since 1922, WTRC is one of Indiana's oldest radio stations.
 It has a power of 1,000 watts, and uses a non-directional antenna.
 The transmitter site is on Indiana Road near the Elkhart River in Elkhart.

 WTRC is also heard on a 250 watt FM translator, W270DK on 101.9 MHz.